engraving-challenges/estrella/Mozart-David-Webber/progress-report.md

 6. Go through inserting dynamics, accents, phrase marks, text, and edit titles.
 See MozartChallenge02-v6.pdf

 7. At this stage the note spacing isn't ideal, but then I haven't actually done anything about it explicitly.
 Rather than respace individual notes I now edit the layout, reducing left and right margins to be roughly the same as the original (on my A4 print-out), and add an indent to the first line.
 The soft line breaks readjust themselves.
 I now add hard line breaks at the points where the line breaks in the original were, and the automatic justification mechanism takes care of the spacing.
 So I arrive at my 'finished' result:  MozartChallenge02-v7.pdf

+8. At this point I looked at the other guys' efforts and saw the final bar line on the end.
+This had got missed off the hard copy of the original which I'd printed on A4 paper, so I hadn't realised it was there.
+So I put it in in one more generation.